FAQ - Frequently Asked Questions

 Survival knives are available for purchase.
 Knives for both two-week Teen Summer Adventure Camps are included.
 Do not send a knife to camp with your teen.

 Where can I find recommended clothing and equipment?

 The links provided below were accumulated at the behest of students wanting available options for clothing and equipment.
 Even though Lifesong has some specific clothing and equipment requirements, students are not required to obtain these items from the suggested brands.
 The brands listed are based on personal use and experience.

-Some wool clothing is a requirement for Winter Camp and THE EDGE and you are asked to bring a notebook for notes not a scratch pad.
+Some wool clothing is recommended for Winter Camp and THE EDGE and you are asked to bring a notebook.
 It is our goal to keep items at a minimum and easily accessible.
-For some living in sunnier climes, wool items can be a challenge thus the list provided.
+For some living in sunnier climes, wool items can be a challenge to find thus the list provided.
 We encourage the use of thrift stores for any items you may not already possess.

 The following brands are in alphabetical order and do not reflect preference and are suggestions only, not requirements:

 Clothing: CampMor, Columbia, Marmot, Mountain Hardware, Patagonia, Pendleton, REI, Smart Wool, Under Amour, Wigwam, Woolrich

 Footwear: Keen, Merrell, Nevados (we recommend Nevados for overall comfort, fit, and low cost; however, only consider them for minimal use) New Balance, North Face, and Teva.
 Sorels' are good insulated boots.